 The Cultural Aspect

 It is important to first point out that various cultures have different opinions and traditions regarding what an engagement ring is and who wears it.
-In many Western cultures, an engagement ring, often consisting of gold or platinum and a diamond, is given to the woman upon agreeing to get married.
+In many Western cultures, an engagement ring, often consisting of gold or platinum and a diamond is given to the woman upon agreeing to get married.
 In some contemporary societies, men also wear engagement rings that also include a diamond or some other gemstone.
-However, in other cultures, both the woman and the man wear the same engagement ring upon becoming engaged to one another.
+However, in other cultures, both the woman and the man wearing the same engagement ring upon becoming engaged to one another.

 Samples of Engagement Rings: Yellow and Red Diamonds Engagement Rings